buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 This document elevates the requirement to prefer ULA addresses in a prefix advertised by a next-hop router to a MUST for all nodes.

-## Automatic insertion of prefixes in the policy table
+## Automatic insertion of known-local ULA prefixes into the policy table

 Section 2.1 of RFC 6724 states that "an implementation MAY automatically add additional site-specific rows to the default table based on its configured addresses, such as for Unique Local Addresses (ULAs)".

-It is advantageous when preferring ULAs over IPv4 addresses to have the highest confidence that the ULA is local to the node, and reachable through ULA addressing, to avoid connection failures or time-outs.
-If a node can determine which ULA prefix(es) are known to be local, it can provide differential treatment for those over general ULAs, and add these to the policy table at a higher precedence while keeping all general ULA prefixes to a lower precedence.
+If a node can determine which ULA prefix(es) are known to be local, it can provide differential treatment for those over general ULAs, and insert these into the policy table at a higher precedence than GUAs while keeping all general ULA prefixes to a lower precedence.

-This document thus elevates the MAY requirement above to a MUST for known-local ULAs.
+This document thus elevates the MAY requirement above for insertion to a MUST for the specific case of known-local ULAs.

-Therefore where a node learns of a ULA prefix known to be local it MUST give such known-local prefixes a precedence of 45, and MUST also reduce the precedence of other ULA addresses, i.e., the general fc00::/7 prefix, to precedence 10, such that IPv4 would be preferred to ULA prefixes that have not been explicitly added.
+When a node learns of a ULA prefix known to be local it MUST give such known-local prefixes a precedence of 45.

-Such known-local ULA prefixes include /48 prefixes containing a ULA address assigned to any interface via manual configuration, Route Information Options (RIO) in RAs, or SLAAC or learned from a PIO received on any interface, regardless of how the PIO flags are set.
-Additionally, type C hosts, as defined in {{RFC4191}} section 3, include any ULA prefixes learned from RIOs as known-local ULAs.

 Any such inserted "known local" ULA entries should also have a different, but common, label, rather than the default ULA label, 13.
 This document defines a label of 14 for such inserted known-local ULA prefixes.

+Such known-local ULA prefixes include prefixes containing a ULA address assigned to any interface via manual configuration, Route Information Options (RIO) in RAs, or SLAAC or learned from a PIO received on any interface, regardless of how the PIO flags are set.
+Additionally, type C hosts, as defined in {{RFC4191}} section 3, include any ULA prefixes learned from RIOs as known-local ULAs.

+The following rules define how known-local ULA prefixes are inserted into the address selection policy table for a node, through a conceptual list of prefixes.

+1. RIOs from within fc00::/7 are considered the preferred information source for determining known-local ULAs and should override other conflicting information or assumptions from other sources, including PIOs.

+2. RIOs within fd00::/8 with a prefix length of /48 or longer MUST be added to the known-local ULA list, while RIOs within fd00::/8 that are shorter than /48 MAY be excluded from the known-local ULA list.

+3. RIOs within fc00::/8 of any prefix length SHOULD be added to the known-local ULA list.

+4. PIOs of length /64 with A=1 or interface addresses from within fd00::/8 that are not already covered by the known-local ULA list SHOULD be added to the list with an assumed prefix length of /48.

+5. Addresses added by other means (static, DHCPv6, etc) that are not currently in the prefix policy table, then the /48 known-local prefix within which the address sits MUST be added.
+The entry MUST be removed upon the address being removed from an interface when there is no covering RIO or PIO.

+6. In all cases, when inserting an entry in the known-local ULA list a node MUST set the label of the prefix to 14 and precedence to 45.

-A node MUST remove inserted entries from its policy table when announced prefixes are deprecated.
+7. A node MUST remove inserted entries from its policy table when announced prefixes are deprecated, or when an interface address within fd00::/8 is removed and there is no covering RIO or PIO.

+8. Regardless of prefix length or associated flags, other PIOs from within fc00::/7 that are not already covered by the known-local ULA list MAY added, but only with the advertised prefix length.

+Note that the above rules differentiate between the part of the overall ULA space (fc00::/7) that is in use at the time of publication of this document (fd00::/8) and the space that is currently reserved for future use (fc00::/8).

-Where support is added for the insertion of known-local ULA prefixes, it MUST default to on, but a mechanism SHOULD be supported to administratively toggle the behaviour off and on.
+When support is added for the insertion of known-local ULA prefixes it MUST default to on, but a mechanism SHOULD be supported to administratively toggle the behaviour off and on.

-EDITORS' NOTE: as stated above, we seek feedback on whether this SHOULD should be elevated to a MUST.

-### Operational Considerations when inserting ULA "Known-Local" prefixes in the policy table using automatic mechanisms
-When using an automated form of insertion of known-local ULAs, it is extremely important to follow the guidance below annotated for what a Host must do and what a Router must do.

-1. Route Information Options via Router Advertisements When setting the ULA known-locals prefixes from an RIO from Router Advertisements on a host:

-- If ULA known-local prefixes are also being advertised in PIOs, then the PIO prefix MUST be ignored in preference of an RIO
-- The router SHOULD set the prefix to a Medium Router Preference
-- The router MUST set the exact prefix length for the known-local as the local site-assigned prefix
-- The host must set the label of the RIO advertised prefix as 14 and the precedence as 45
-- The route lifetime MUST be honored by the host and router.
-Once a RIO is no longer available in the RA, and then the route lifetime expires, the prefix MUST be removed from the policy table
-- If there are no more known-local prefixes being advertised as RIOs, the default policy table MUST be restored for the fc00::/7 prefix of precedence 10 to precedence 30

-2. Prefix Information Options (PIO) via Router Advertisements When setting the ULA known-locals prefixes from a PIO from Router Advertisements on a host:

-- The use of RIO over PIO prefix advertisement MUST be prioritized if the router is capable of sending both and the host is capable of understanding both
-- The router MUST set the prefix options for AdvOnLinkFlag=False (L=0) and AdvAutonomousFlag=False (A=0) in order to intentionally instruct the host not to automatically configure a SLAAC address and/or use this prefix for on-link determinations
-- The router MUST set the exact prefix length for the known-local as the local site-assigned prefix
-- The host must set the label of the PIO advertised prefix as 14 and the precedence as 45
-- If there are no more known-local prefixes being advertised as PIOs, the default policy table MUST be restored for the fc00::/7 prefix of precedence 10 to precedence 30

-3. Other manual or automated options When setting the ULA known-locals prefixes if the Host is being addressed via static/manual addressing or DHCPv6 without the aid of RIO or PIOs:

-- The use of RIO or PIO prefix advertisement MUST be prioritized if the router is capable of sending both and the host is capable of understanding both
-- If the Host is statically addressed, the Host MUST check if the /48 prefix of the address is already in the prefix policy table.
-If it is not, it must be added immediately with a label of 14 and the precedence as 45
-- If the Host is addressed via DHCPv6, the Host MUST check if the /48 prefix of the address is already in the prefix policy table.
-If it is not, it must be added immediately with a label of 14 and the precedence as 45
-- If the IPv6 ULA known-local DHCPv6 lease expires on the Host, the /48 known-local ULA MUST be removed from the prefix policy table, and the default policy table MUST be restored for the fc00::/7 prefix of precedence 10 to precedence 30
-- If the statically assigned IPv6 ULA known-local address is removed from an interface on the Host and that address is not also advertised by an RIO or PIO in a current RA, the /48 known-local ULA MUST be removed from the prefix policy table, and the default policy table MUST be restored for the fc00::/7 prefix of precedence 10 to precedence 30
+Tools that display a node's default policy table MUST show all currently inserted known-local ULA prefixes.

 # Configuration of the default policy table